Baron Bergavenny

 The title Baron Bergavenny (or Abergavenny) was created several times in the Peerage of England and once in the Peerage of Great Britain, all but the first being baronies created by error.
-Abergavenny is a market town in South East Wales with a castle established by the Norman lord Hamelin de Balun c.
+Abergavenny is a market town in Monmouthshire with a castle established by the Norman lord Hamelin de Balun c.
 1087.

 The feudal barony of Abergavenny came into existence shortly after the Norman Conquest of 1066.
 The barony by writ was first created in 1392 for Sir William de Beauchamp, a younger son of the 11th Earl of Warwick.
 This creation passed to his son, who succeeded as 2nd Baron, and who was subsequently created Earl of Worcester.
 On his death, the Earldom of Worcester became extinct, but the Barony passed to his daughter, who by modern doctrine succeeded as 3rd Baroness.
 She died in 1447 when the Barony descended to her son, who succeeded as 4th Baron.

 In 1450, Sir Edward Nevill, widower of the 3rd Baroness, was summoned to Parliament as Lord Bergavenny.
 It has been assumed that this summons was intended to be in the right of his wife, but as she was already dead and the Barony was already vested in her son by Nevill, by modern doctrine this served to create a new Barony by writ.
 This second creation merged with the first creation in 1476, when the 1st Baron (of the second creation) died and his son, the aforementioned 4th Baron of the first creation, also became 2nd Baron of the second creation.